Boundary Events

 There are two main types of boundary events:

-- Non-interrupting boundary events: These events do not interrupt the ongoing activity.
+Non-interrupting boundary events: These events do not interrupt the ongoing activity.
 When triggered, they allow the activity to continue while simultaneously starting a new path from the boundary event.
+Use non-interrupting boundary events when the parent activity should remain active, but you would like to do something in parallel.
+For example, after 2 days, a reminder should be sent to the assigned user.
 As per BPMN 2.0 specification, non-interrupting boundary events are visualized as two dashed circles with an icon in the center.

 Boundary Events are always displayed by 2 circles (either solid or dashed) and are linked by a dotted line to the parent activity.
 The icon inside the event indicates the type of event.
 For example, a clock indicates that it is a timer boundary event.

-Below is an example of how a timer boundary event looks like:
+Below is an example of what a non-interrupting timer boundary event looks like:

 Studio Pro now supports the following boundary event: